rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

   --acme-domain <YOUR.DNS.NAME>
 ```

+### Finishing Up

+That's it.
+You should have a functional Rancher server.

+In a web browser, go to the DNS name of the Docker container.
+Then you should be greeted by the colorful login page.

+By default, an `admin` user is created with the password `admin`.
+When you go to the Rancher UI for the first time, you will be prompted to change the `admin` user's password.
+We highly recommend changing the password.

 ## Advanced Options

 When installing Rancher on a single node with Docker, there are several advanced options that can be enabled: